dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ## Decorators Reference

-### Operon Decorators
+### DBOS Typescript Decorators

 #### `@Workflow`
-Registers a function as an Operon workflow.
+Registers a function as a DBOS workflow.

 ```typescript
 @Workflow()